3urobeat/steam-comment-service-bot/README.md

 As the **license** already stated: If you want to use code from this repository in your project, feel free to do that as long as you **include credit** to this repository!

 #### **Credits**
-Special thanks to [KNO7](https://steamcommunity.com/id/KN07Gaming/) for testing early beta versions and providing many ideas behind this project.
+Special thanks to [KNO7](https://steamcommunity.com/id/KN07Gaming/) for testing early beta versions, providing many ideas behind this project and donating 5€!
-I also want to thank [Stiefel](https://steamcommunity.com/id/Stiefel1234) for finding weird bugs I wouldn't have found alone.
+I also want to thank [Stiefel](https://steamcommunity.com/id/Stiefel1234) for finding weird bugs I wouldn't have found alone, being a cool dude and for hosting the bot with 9 unlimited accounts.
+Another thank you goes out to [effex1337](https://github.com/effex1337) for donating $5 via bitcoin, helping in issues and for supporting the project!